18F/development-guide/_guide/_pages/web-architecture.md

 sticky_sidenav: true
 ---

-The goal of this guide is to help you decide how to approach an application’s UI, driving towards simplicity.
+The goal of this guide is to help you decide how to approach a web application’s architecture, driving towards simplicity.

 Simpler approaches involve: